CodeWringer/ambersteel/documents/en/bestiary/horrors/aberration-walker.md

 Their sole purpose is fending off invaders or acquiring new sources of nourishment.

 ## Appearance
-Their form is ever different, some possessing multiple limbs of the same time, others none.
+Their form is ever different, with ever different numbers and configurations of limbs.
 They exist only for a short time - sometimes up to a week - before starving and dying off.
 Then, the [Maw plants](maw-plant) consume them and return their flesh to the source.

 ## Strengths
 * Terrifying